ArcaneNibble/cnoidal/format_notes.md

 ### Value changes

 Each facility in the VZT file is mapped to one or more sequential entries (per bit plane) in the vindex table.
 The number of entries is equal to the length of the facility (for vectors) or else is 32 for integers/strings or 64 for floating-point values.
 In other words, all multi-bit signals are broken up and treated as a block of 1-bit signals.
-TODO MSB LSB ORDERING
+The bits are ordered from MSB to LSB first.

 If there are multiple bit planes, the bit 0 (the LSB) vindex entries for all facilities is stored, followed by the bit 1 vindex entries, and so on.
 Note that the number of bit planes is a global (or at least per-block) setting and not a per-signal setting, so using more than 1 bit plane expands the required storage for *all* signals.
 In practice, this functionality is only used to encode MLT_4 signals.